Reference

 Operations on time-series

-Subset and subassign operations are defined similarly to double
+Subset and subassign operations are defined similarly to double, and

 the first dimension follows the indexation semantics of a nanotime